Hepatology

 Pathophysiology

-As portal hypertension develops, a local release of vasodilators occurs.
+Cirrhotic ascites forms as the result of a particular sequence of events.
+Development of portal hypertension is the first abnormality to occur.
+As portal hypertension develops, vasodilators are locally released.
 These vasodilators affect the splanchnic arteries and thereby decrease the effective arterial blood flow and arterial pressures.
-The precise agent(s) responsible for vasodilation is a subject of wide debate; however, most the recent literature has focused on the role of nitric oxide.
-Observations that implicate nitric oxide as the likely mediator of vasodilation in cirrhosis include the following:
+The precise agent(s) responsible for vasodilation is a subject of wide debate; however, most the recent literature has focused on the likely role of nitric oxide.

 Progressive vasodilation leads to the activation of vasoconstrictor and antinatriuretic mechanisms, both in an attempt to restore normal perfusion pressures.
 Mechanisms involved include the renin-angiotensin system, sympathetic nervous system, and antidiuretic hormone (vasopressin).
 The ultimate effect is sodium and water retention.
 In the late stages of cirrhosis, free water accumulation is more pronounced than the sodium retention and leads to a dilutional hyponatremia.
-This explains why cirrhotic patients with ascites demonstrate urinary sodium retention, increased total body sodium, and dilutional hyponatremia, a challenging concept to many physicians.
+This explains why cirrhotic patients with ascites demonstrate urinary sodium retention, increased total body sodium, and dilutional hyponatremia, a challenging concept for many physicians.

 Back to Top

-Signs and symptoms
+Signs and Symptoms

 The symptoms of ascites vary from patient to patient and largely depend on the quantity of fluid.
 If trace ascites is present, the patient may be asymptomatic and fluid can be detected only on physical or radiologic examination.
-If a large amount of fluid is present, the patient may complain of abdominal fullness, early satiety, abdominal pain, or shortness of breath.
+If a large amount of fluid is present, the patient might complain of abdominal fullness, early satiety, abdominal pain, or shortness of breath.

-Table 2: Grading Systems for Ascites
+Table 1.
+Grading Systems for Ascites

 Grade Severity Score